-What Is Collagen Protein?
-Your Complete Guide to Collagen Peptides
+What Are Collagen Peptides?
+Your Complete Guide to Collagen Supplements

-- Collagen is a structural protein that acts as a building block for healthy skin, bones, joints and connective tissues.
+- Collagen is a structural protein.
+It contains amino acid building blocks for healthy skin, bones, joints and connective tissues.

-- Your body naturally makes collagen, but production starts to slow down in your 20s.
+- Your body naturally makes collagen protein, but production slows down as you age…starting in your 20s.

 Types of collagen

 At least 28 different types of collagen exist, but types I, II and III form the bulk of the collagen in your body (between 80-90%).

 Types I and III provide structure to the skin, muscles and ligaments, while type II is found in cartilage and the eye.

 Bulletproof’s line of collagen peptides powders are made of predominantly type I collagen and a small amount of type III collagen that comes from grass-fed, pasture-raised cows without added hormones.